-Here are three recent papers:
+Here are three of my more recent papers (and my CV):

 (Annual Review of Political Science, 2022)